dvdmtw98/notes/My Vault/cyber-security/cryptography/cryptographic-solutions/encryption.md

 ## Cipher-based Classification

-### Stream Cipher
+#### Stream Cipher
-Utilizes a keystream generator to encrypt data bit by bit using a mathematical XOR function to create the ciphertext
+A keystream generator is used to encrypt data bit by bit using a mathematical XOR function
 Useful for encryption audio and video streams
-Tend to symmetric algorithms
+Tend to be symmetric algorithms
 Most stream cipher tend to be implemented using hardware

-### Block Cipher
+#### Block Cipher
 Breaks the input into fixed-length blocks and perform the encryption on each block
 Easier to setup and implement.
 Less susceptible to security problems
 Can be easily implemented using software